Understanding the Finkelstein Stretch for De Quervain’s Tenosynovitis Relief

 De Quervain's Tenosynovitis Thumbnail

-De Quervain’s tenosynovitis is an inflammatory condition that affects the tendons on the thumb side of your wrist.
-It is considered to be very painful.
-Pain is felt when you turn your wrist, grasp anything or make a fist.
+It is considered to be very painful and that pain is felt when you turn your wrist, grasp anything or make a fist.

 De Quervain’s tenosynovitis may cause different symptoms, such as: